Skip to main content Go to home page

 We administer the Unclaimed Money Act 2008 which provides for the collection and safekeeping of unclaimed money.

 Unclaimed money is a sum of money legally payable to an owner that has remained unpaid for at least 12 months.
-Amounts over $20 are administered by us while amounts of $20 or less are administered and retained by the business.
+Amounts over $20 are administered by us while amounts of $20 or less are retained by the business.

 Examples of unclaimed money include share dividends, salaries and wages, rents and bonds, debentures and interest, unpresented cheques, and trust money.
-Businesses holding these funds have responsibilities in relation to administering unclaimed money.
+Businesses holding these funds have responsibilities in relation to unclaimed money.

 Helping you get it right